Voluntary Benefits 101: How they can benefit employers and employees

 Our suite of voluntary benefits can help employers enhance their existing plans and reduce the expense of out-of-pocket expenses for their employees when they experience a covered event:

-• Health account solutions.
-These include health savings accounts, flexible spending accounts and commuter benefits accounts.
-These accounts help employees save more easily and efficiently for health care, commuting, and even childcare expenses.
+• Health account solutions: These include health savings accounts, flexible spending accounts and commuter benefits accounts.
+These accounts help eligible employees save easily and efficiently for qualified health care, commuting, and even childcare expenses.

-• Emergency savings solutions.
-This is a benefit that can help employees build up their emergency savings so that their finances don’t get derailed by an unexpected medical or other expense.
+• Emergency savings solution: This is a benefit that can help employees build up their emergency savings so that their finances don’t get derailed by an unexpected medical or other expense.

-• Student loan debt solutions.
-These include a range of resources for employees navigating student loan debt, including access to repayment options, financial counseling and guidance, and employer assistance for paying down loans.
+• Student loan debt benefit support: These include a range of resources for employees navigating student loan debt, including access to repayment options, financial counseling and guidance, and employer assistance for paying down loans.

 Conclusion